zarqman/log_sanity/README.md

 LogSanity is intended for production use at log_level info.
 At level debug, some logs are simply turned off.
 Others may continue to output as normal strings (such as ActiveRecord).

-There is no need to use ActiveSupport::TaggedLogging with your logger.
+If not using tags, there is no need to use ActiveSupport::TaggedLogging with your logger.
 Just set the logger directly (if not using the default):
 ```
 config.logger = ActiveSupport::Logger.new(STDOUT)
 ```